evanlitz/CodingAgentTests/README.md

 ---

-**Note:** This bot is being built incrementally by an autonomous coding agent.
-Features will be added progressively as tasks are completed.
+**Note:** This project is being built incrementally by an autonomous coding agent.